 Each child has a personalised learning plan which is written by the DSP leader in liaison with the class teacher and Speech and Language Therapist.
 The personalised learning plan will have short term achievable targets that are assessed and evaluated on at least a termly basis as well as information about preferred learning styles and communication systems.

 You can express a preference for your child to attend a DSP during the EHC needs assessment or annual review process.
 An application form will need to be completed.
 A termly Admissions Panel organised by Royal Borough of Greenwich SEND department will consider applications.

 Children that attend Discovery Primary School do not get priority or the opportunity to access the provision without gaining a place through the correct procedures.

 Equal consideration is given to pupils with or without an Education, Health and Care Plan as those pupils at SEN Support.
 The following criteria will be applied:

 Other documentation required

 Children should arrive at school for 9:00am and the school day finishes at 3.00pm.
 There is also a breakfast club which is open from 7.45am and after school provision.

 Depending on circumstances there may be the option of having transport provided by the Royal Borough of Greenwich so they arrive by bus or by taxi with an escort.
 Pupils may also be brought to school by their parents or carers.

 The pupils usually eat in the dining hall with their class groups.
-They can have a school dinner which costs £2.30 a day and is payable in advance at a cost of £11.50 per week or they can bring a packed lunch.
+The children can have a school meal or bring a packed lunch.